 Preparing to minister the Word of God week in and week out is such a great adventure.
 And I cherish every precious hour that I have to study God's Word.
-I can only plan so much and then I find myself under the compulsion of the Holy Spirit and sometimes my best plans have been laid aside at His bidding.
+I can only plan so much, and then I find myself under the compulsion of the Holy Spirit and sometimes my best plans have been laid aside at His bidding.
 And that's even a more wonderful adventure.
-I had planned to preach to you this morning on Titus chapter 2, just the last verse, verse 15, and then go right in to chapter 3 and cover several verses that really associate very well with verse 15.
-As I began to prepare for the message early in the week, I started by reading through verse 15 of Titus chapter 2 and I never got pass that verse.
+I had planned to preach to you this morning on Titus chapter 2, just the last verse, verse 15, and then go right into chapter 3 and cover several verses that really associate very well with verse 15.
+As I began to prepare for the message early in the week, I started by reading through verse 15 of Titus chapter 2, and I never got past that verse.
 I read it and it hit me like a thunderbolt.
-And I read it again and again and by the time I had finished reading it I had memorized it inadvertently and that meant that everywhere I went and whatever I was doing it kept going over and over in my mind.
-"These things speak and exhort and reprove with all authority, let no one disregard you."
-And it just hit me that this is a statement about the preacher's authority...speak and exhort and reprove with all authority, let no one disregard you.
+And I read it again and again, and by the time I had finished reading it I had memorized it inadvertently, and that meant that everywhere I went and whatever I was doing it kept going over and over in my mind.
+"These things speak and exhort and reprove with all authority.
+Let no one disregard you."
+And it just hit me that this is a statement about the preacher's authority – “speak and exhort and reprove with all authority.
+Let no one disregard you.”

 To realize that one has such authority is on the one hand exhilarating and on the other hand frightening.
 I began to think about what an unusual God-given privilege preaching is.
 And because it carries this kind of authority, what an immense responsibility it is.